 The CMC Group is not aware of any slavery or human trafficking in any part of its business or supply chain, and we remain dedicated to ensuring that our business and supply chains are free of slavery and human trafficking.
 The CMC Group is committed to acting ethically and with integrity in all its business dealings and relationships and to improving its practices to combat slavery and human trafficking.

 As a leading global provider of online retail trading, the CMC Group offers clients the opportunity to trade the financial markets via contracts for difference (CFDs), financial spread betting (UK & Ireland only) and countdowns (professional clients only).
-The CMC Group also offers a stockbroking service in Australia.
-The CMC Group has around 945 full-time employees worldwide and has offices in various countries.
+The CMC Group also offers a stockbroking service in Australia and the UK.
+The CMC Group has around 920 full-time employees worldwide and has offices in various countries.

 CMC Markets plc is the parent company of the CMC Group.
 The following entities are direct or indirect subsidiaries of CMC Markets plc and are covered by this statement:

 Given the nature of its business, the CMC Group assesses that the risk of modern slavery and human trafficking in its business and supply chain is low.
 We understand that our largest exposure to possible modern slavery or human trafficking concerns would be in our supply chain, and we continue to uphold a stringent set of internal processes to ensure that we effectively identify, manage and minimise that potential risk exposure.